How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 In addition, the information in this guide should not be interpreted as legal advice.
 Any individual or organization seeking legal advice related to immigration issues should consult with the appropriate attorneys, local government officials, or non-profit organizations specializing in immigration law that can offer guidance.
 We also remind educators not to provide legal advice.

 The author of the guide is Lydia Breiseth, Director of Colorín Colorado.
-Special thanks to our project advisors:
+Special thanks to:

 - Dr. Julie Sugarman (Migration Policy Institute)